Note: This post may contain affiliate links. Please see my disclosure page for more details.

 I personally just hop on the Staten Island Ferry, ride it over, hop off and hop right back on as there’s not much to see in Staten Island.
 Roundtrip, it will take you about one hour and will be a nice break from being on your feet so much!

 Local Tip: The lines can be quite long here, especially if you visit in peak season (which is really any time that’s not January, February, or March).
-I highly recommend booking a skip-the-line ticket online in advance if you plan on visiting and you have a busy itinerary scheduled.
+I highly recommend booking a skip-the-line ticket online in advance if you plan on visiting and you have a busy New York City itinerary scheduled.
 This will let you skip waiting in line, doesn’t need to be printed out, and includes a timed-entry admission to the museum and memorial and an audioguide.
 Alternately, there is free entry on Tuesday nights from 5-8 PM (last entry at 7 PM), or it is also included in all major sightseeing bundles.

 After you’ve seen the memorial, take a walk across the iconic Brooklyn Bridge – watch out for cyclists as many people do use this bridge to commute daily.
 Once you’ve crossed, take a seat somewhere in Brooklyn Bridge Park and watch the sun go down for an epic sunset and stunning views of Downtown Manhattan.